Swiss banker in eye of U.S. tax evasion storm to face court

 After the cross-checks revealed to Bologna police that Weil had a pending U.S. arrest warrant against him, officers went to I Portici and knocked on Weil’s door at 1:45 am.

-The banker opened the door in his pajamas and did not realize he was about to be arrested until an interpreter was brought in, according to a police report reviewed by Reuters.
+The banker opened the door in his pyjamas and did not realise he was about to be arrested until an interpreter was brought in, according to a police report reviewed by Reuters.

 Since the arrest, Weil has spent more than six weeks at Dozza, a prison that hosts twice the number of prisoners it can legally contain and where inmates use communal showers and cook their own meals.
 They live in 10-square-metre cells with one or two other inmates, two sources at the prison said.